cirulls/git-bisect-demo/README.md

 # git-bisect-demo

 This is a dummy repository to demo how `git bisect` works.
+The repository contains a spelling mistake (try to spot it!) that it is introduced during the writing of this README and `git bisect` will help us finding when the bug was introduced in the code base.

+## Description

 `git bisect` is a powerful Git command that can help you finding bugs in your code.
 It uses a binary search to find the commit that introduced a bug in your code.